How to Detect a Gas Leak

 If you have a leak in your home, you may be able to resolve the issue yourself.
 Follow these steps below:

 Specialized tools are the best defense to know if you have a gas leak.
-There are many appliances on the market designed specifically to know with scientific certainty what you can only suspect yourself.
+Many appliances are designed specifically to know with scientific certainty what you can only suspect yourself.

 Check Your Appliances